Reviewed or updated May 18, 2018

 If you contribute to a Roth IRA, you can change your mind later about the type of IRA that received the contribution.
 This is called a recharacterization.
 The main purpose of this rule is to help people who learn after contributing to a Roth that their income is too high to permit that contribution.
 Yet a recharacterization can be used for other purposes.
 For example, you may simply find that the deduction you would get from contributing to a traditional IRA is more valuable than you anticipated, and choose to recharacterize the contribution for that reason.

-This type of recharacterization is still permitted despite repeal of the rule that permitted the use of recharacterizations to undo post-2017 conversions.
+This type of recharacterization is still permitted despite repeal of the rule that permitted the use of recharacterizations to undo conversions before 2018.

 When you contribute to a 401k account, your choice between a traditional account and a Roth account is irrevocable.
 You can change your choice for future contributions, but you can’t undo your choice for contributions you already made as you can when you contribute to a Roth IRA.